 Lastly, we consider the case where $e \in A$.
 As $\A \leq \C$ is proper and $\C \leq \B_n$, there exists $b \in C - (A \cup \{ e \}) \subseteq B_n - (A \cup \{ e \})$.
 By Proposition \ref{Prop : proper Beth completion : automorphisms}(\ref{item : proper Beth completion : automorphisms : 1}) there also exists $h \in \mathsf{aut}(\B_n)$ such that $b \ne h(b)$ and $a = h(a)$ for every $a \in A$.
 Thus, $h, i \colon \B_n \to \B_n$ are homomorphisms such that $h{\upharpoonright}_A = i{\upharpoonright}_A$ and $h(b) \ne b = i(b)$. \end{proof}

 Lastly, we prove Theorem \ref{Thm : proper Beth companion : main}.
 Notice that this concludes the proof of Theorem \ref{Thm : proper Beth companion}.

-\begin{proof} As $\mathsf{B}(n)$ is a congruence preserving Beth companion of $\mathbb{V}(\A_n)$ by Theorem \ref{Thm : proper Beth completion : B(n) is the companion}, it will be enough to show that $\mathsf{B}(n)$ is not equational.
+\begin{proof} Recall from \cref{Thm : proper Beth completion : B(n) is the companion} that $\mathsf{B}(n)$ is a congruence preserving Beth companion of $\mathbb{V}(\A_n)$.
+Therefore, it remains to show that $\mathbb{V}(\A_n)$ has no simple Beth companion.
 Suppose the contrary, with a view to contradiction.
 Then let $a$ be an atom of $\B_n$ and consider $\C = \textsf{Sg}^{\B_n}(a)$.
 The following is an immediate consequence of the definition of $\C$.

 \begin{Claim} The universe of $\C$ is $\{ 0, a, \lnot a, e, 1 \}$.
 Moreover, the Heyting algebra reduct of $\C$ is isomorphic to $\A_2$ with minimum $0$, maximum $1$, second largest element $e$, and atoms $a$ and $\lnot a$. \end{Claim}